brunoasm/varKoder/README.md

 1. Install [docker](https://www.docker.com/products/docker-desktop/) and make sure it is running
 2. Create a folder named `varkoder`, create a subfolder named `input` within it.
 Place some sequence files in fastq format within `input`
 3. Open a terminal, navigate to the folder `varkoder` that you created.
-4. Type `docker run -v $PWD:/home -v $TMPDIR:/tmp varKoder query input output`
+4. Type `docker run -v $PWD:/home -v $TMPDIR:/tmp brunoasm/varKoder:latest query input output`
 5. The directory `output` will be created, containing a csv file with predictions.
 Currently, the default model tries to predict NCBI taxonomic IDs at the family level.

 ## Author